-Ryan feels fortunate to have been raised in what is now known as the Halifax Regional Municipality.
-After graduating with honours from Dalhousie University, he obtained his law degree from the Schulich School of Law.
+Ryan feels fortunate to have been born and raised in what is now known as the Halifax Regional Municipality.
+After graduating with honours from Dalhousie University, he obtained his Juris Doctor degree from the Schulich School of Law.
 He articled with Kennedy Schofield Lutz (KSL) Lawyers and was then called to the Nova Scotia Bar in 2021.
-He finished law school with the strong aspiration to serve Nova Scotians and sought a firm and community outside of downtown Halifax, but still near the city, to lay roots.
-He is dedicated to being a consummate professional, so he was drawn to Kennedy Schofield Lutz Lawyers’ philosophy, which encourages lawyers to find a niche and build expertise in certain fields.
-He has not regretted this decision for a moment and feels that he and KSL are a compatible fit for each other.
+He finished law school with the aspiration to serve Nova Scotians and sought a firm and community outside of downtown Halifax, but still near the city, to lay down roots.
+He is dedicated to being a consummate professional, so he was drawn to Kennedy Schofield Lutz Lawyers’ philosophy that encourages lawyers to find a niche and build expertise in specific areas of law.

-Ryan concentrates his practice in real estate, wills & estates, and corporate/commercial.
-He is committed to assisting people who are buying or selling homes, as he appreciates real property is often the single biggest investment a Nova Scotian family will make.
+Ryan concentrates his practice in wills & estates, real estate, and corporate/commercial.
+He finds fulfillment in estate planning because he enjoys helping clients plan for the future and avoid unnecessary conflict.
+Ryan is committed to clients when they are buying or selling homes, as he appreciates real property is often the single biggest investment a Nova Scotian family will make.
 He strives to ensure his clients feel supported and comfortable throughout the process.
-Ryan finds fulfillment estate planning because he enjoys helping clients plan for the future and being there with them through major life events.
-Probate law gives Ryan the privilege of alleviating some of the most difficult times his clients will face.
-Grieving the loss of a loved one is hard enough without having to worry about the legalities of winding up an estate.
 Finally, by providing legal services to the area’s businesses, Ryan is proud to be a small part of the fabric that makes Nova Scotia such a great and prosperous place to live.

-When away from the office, Ryan enjoys practicing yoga and meditation, sports, and backpacking throughout our beautiful province.
+When away from the office, Ryan enjoys practicing yoga and meditation, sports, and being in the natural beauty our province.